NatromeTex/System-Dials/README.md

 ## Support

 * GPU and CPU names are being extracted from larger names.
-If your CPU or GPU shows up as "Unkown", please open an issue and include your CPU/GPU name as it shows in your system.
+If your CPU or GPU shows up as "Unknown", please open an issue and include your CPU/GPU name as it shows in your system.

-* More dial types and frames to be added in the future
+* More dial types and frames to be added in the future.

-* 30fps lock in the settings does NOT work and will be fixed
+* 30fps lock in the settings does NOT work and will be fixed.

+* Dial needle appears to flicker between updates, will be fixed in future.

+* COntributions are welcome.